GSA/digitalgov.gov/content/guides/rpa/_index.md

 Popular uses of RPA include data entry, data reconciliation, spreadsheet manipulation, systems integration, automated data reporting, analytics, and customer outreach and communications.

 ## Why Deploy RPA at Your Agency
-Federal agencies are under continuous pressure to do more with fewer resources.
-Federal mandates such as OMB’s [M-18-23](https://www.whitehouse.gov/wp-content/uploads/2018/08/M-18-23.pdf) provide guidance to agencies to pursue operational improvements, greater efficiencies, increased capabilities, and technology modernization.
-RPA’s proven advantages is with reduced implementation time, increased organizational capacity, improved employee engagement, qualitative benefits in process execution, and wide-ranging applicability across functions and agency priorities.
+Program managers are challenged to leverage limited resources to deliver on federal and agency-specific requirements.
+In response, federal mandates such as OMB’s [M-18-23](https://www.whitehouse.gov/wp-content/uploads/2018/08/M-18-23.pdf), “Shifting From Low-Value to High-Value Work ” guides agencies to work toward operational improvements, greater efficiencies, increased capabilities, and technology modernization.

-## RPA Community of Practice
-The [RPA Community of Practice (CoP)](https://digital.gov/communities/rpa/) helps agencies share solutions to overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
-This includes important initiatives like designing common federal standards for credentialing, privacy, and security, and designing common management metrics to gauge government-wide impact of RPA.

-Specifically, the CoP assists agencies in developing programs that are cost-effective, auditable, avoid common pitfalls, and most importantly, deploy impactful automations.

-Notably, the CoP does not set policy, but policy-setting agencies are encouraged to participate and make use of the community’s base of knowledge, information, and experience.

-## Contact the RPA coordinator

-The RPA community and the RPA Playbook are coordinated by **Jim Geoghegan**: [james.geoghegan@gsa.gov](mailto:james.geoghegan@gsa.gov)
+RPA can achieve these goals at a low cost, with immediate impact.
+Specifically, RPA benefits include:

+-   Rapid implementation time compared to traditional IT solutions
+-   Increased organizational capacity
+-   Improved employee engagement with a focus on high-value work
+-   Wide-ranging applicability across agency functions and priorities
+-   Increased accuracy and compliance
+-   Improved standardization and auditability
+-   Reduced process cycle times
+-   Increased measurability and transparency